10 Types of Siamese Cats (With Pictures)

 Modern Siamese Cats

 The modern Siamese cats are taller and leaner than their traditional counterparts.
-If you want to own one of these, be ready to listen to chatting almost all the time—they like to follow you around, and they are vocal.
+If you want to own one of these, be ready to listen to chatting almost all the time—they like to follow you around and are vocal.

-On the contrary, modern Siamese cats have different looks from their traditional counterparts.
+On the contrary, modern Siamese cats look different from their traditional counterparts.
 For example, they have more colors than what you would expect of a Siamese cat.
 Additionally, they still retain the traits of a Siamese cat.

 4. Wedge Siamese